Let's Learn About Plants!

 Step 3: Have the students draw a diagram of a plant in their observation notebook.

-Learn more about plants and play plant games with these fun Web sites.
+Learn more about plants and play plant games with the Michigan 4-H Children's Garden.

 Tell three facts about plants.